-Accessible holidays in New Zealand
+Accessible tours in New Zealand

 Small group touring is definitely the most convenient and comfortable way to explore when it comes to accessible travel in New Zealand.
 Your requirements when it comes to accommodation, transport and activities can all be met with enough advance notice, and itineraries are carefully designed to ensure that they follow a relaxed pace with none of the rushing around that you get on some tours.
 ‘Easy does it’ is very much the name of the game here.